 Expect some of the conversations to be fairly quick and maybe end abruptly

-For the most part everyone will want to mingle and meet as many new people as they can.
+At bigger meet ups many people will want to mingle and meet as many other attendees as they can.
 You may end up in some longer conversations, but don't take it personally if after a few minutes someone says it was nice meeting you and they're going to look around a bit more.
 You can always catch up with them again later if you want.
 Of course, don't be afraid to float around yourself.
 If you want to end a conversation use the above line, or say you're going to get another drink, use the bathroom, go for a smoke, etc. It's fine to just slip away from group conversations you're not that engaged in.

 Have an idea going in of the types of people you want to meet and concentrate on talking to them